Context-Driven Performance Modeling for Causal Inference Operators on Neural Processing Units: Background

-We describe in further detail which Causal Attention Masks we select to comprehensively survey and perform performance model analysis of a more general class of causal matrices seen in Figure \ref{fig:matrices}.
+We describe in detail the causal attention masks selected to comprehensively survey and perform performance model analysis of a general class of causal matrices.
+In Figure \ref{fig:causal_matrices}, we show sample structured masks which preserve causality in attention.

 \textbf{Full Causal Mask:} The standard causal attention mechanism prevents tokens from attending to future positions using a triangular mask:

 where $M$ is defined as:

 This ensures position $i$ only attends to positions $j \leq i$.